Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Modified Ginzburg-Landau equation

-To gain insight about deformed options, we remember some anlisys.
-There are two solutions: \begin{enumerate} \item $\psi=0$, which corresponds to the disordered (symmetric) phase, \item $|\psi|^{2}=-\frac{a(T)}{b}$, which corresponds to the ordered (broken-symmetry) phase for $a(T)<0$, i.e., $T<T_{c}$. \item We now assume a form $a(T)=a_{0}(T_{c}-T)$. \end{enumerate} Below $T_{c}$, we have $a(T)<0$, so the nontrivial solution becomes:
+There exit two solutions: (i) $\psi=0$, corresponding to the disordered (symmetric) phase; and (ii) $|\psi|^{2}=-a(T)/b$, which corresponds to the ordered (broken-symmetry) phase for $a(T)<0$, i.e., $T<T_{c}$.
+Below $T_{c}$, we have $a(T)<0$, so the nontrivial solution reads